 Out of these, 750 watts is the most common.
 Roughly it comes to 1 HP (horsepower).
 A 750-watt mixer grinder is considered ideal for most kitchens, as it is sufficient for making dosa batter, chutney, fried coconut paste, ginger-garlic paste etc. You can also occasionally grind tough spices like turmeric.
 Also, being a highly competitive segment, you get a plethora of options with a 750-watt motor.

 A 500-550 watt motor is sufficient for making chutney, smoothies and pastes of onion, ginger, garlic etc. Though it takes time, you can even grind dosa batter occasionally.
-But, if you do it on a weekly basis, the blades and coupler could get loose, thus adversely affecting its durability.
+But, the batter may get heated up.
+Also, if you do it on a weekly basis, the blades and coupler could get loose, thus adversely affecting its durability.
 Also, most mixer grinders with 500-watt motors come at a cheap price tag.
 Such mixer grinders are made compromising on overall built quality.
 So, they don’t tend to last.

 Mixer grinders with 900-1000 watt motors are highly efficient.
 They can take care of all the chores that a 750-watt mixer grinder does- but a lot quicker and in a finer consistency.
 Options like Sujata Dynamix and Bosch Truemixx that are priced above Rs.
 5000 also come with a better-built quality and hence have higher durability.